buf1024/buf1024.github.io/.hugo/content/post/2017-05-01-gcc-missing.md

            with debugging.

  -O2 Optimize even more.
-GCC performs nearly all supported optimizations that do not
+GCC perfORMs nearly all supported optimizations that do not

            involve a space-speed tradeoff.
 As compared to -O, this option increases both

-           compilation time and the performance of the generated code.
+           compilation time and the perfORMance of the generated code.

            -O2 turns on all optimization flags specified by -O.  It also turns on the following